 Loss allowances for financial assets measured at amortised cost are deducted from the gross carrying amount of the assets.
+For debt securities at FVOCI, the loss allowance is charged to profit or loss and is recognised in OCI.

 Write-off